Open call · Coming soon

 Timeline

-The Human Record announced.
+The Human Record is announced.
 First theme brief published.
+Submissions open.

 Final selection